Large global solutions for nonlinear Schr\"odinger equations II, mass-supercritical, energy-subcritical cases: Introduction

 \section{Introduction}

-We study the Cauchy problem for the following nonlinear Schr\"{o}dinger equation (NLS) on $\R\times\R^d$:
+The aim of this work is the study of global existence and scattering theory for the inter-critical nonlinear Schr\"{o}dinger equation (NLS) in $3-5$ dimensions:

 with $\mu=\pm1, p>0$.
 Here $u(t,x):\R\times\R^d\rightarrow \C$ is a complex-valued function.
 The case $\mu=1$ is referred to the defocusing case, and $\mu=-1$ is referred to the focusing case.
-The class of solutions to equation (\ref{eqs:NLS-cubic}) is invariant under the scaling
+The class of solutions to equation (\ref{eqs:NLS-cubic}) are invariant under the scaling

 which maps the initial data as

 Denote

 Then the scaling leaves $\dot{H}^{s_{c}}$ norm invariant, that is,